 “If he is good enough to be your son in law you then he’ll be good enough for me.”

-It was in that condition that I trusted my father would be wanting what was best for me.
-I had no clue there had been bad blood between king and warrior that would be healed if I consented.
+It was in that trusting condition that I trusted my father would be wanting what was best for me.
+I had no clue about the been bad blood between king and warrior that would be healed if I consented.
 He gave me his blessing but blessing is only a word.
 Now I know a real blessing goes a longer way than that word, on that day.

-When the day came for the Fianna to arrive, strange clouds hung like omens as cantering hooves thundered into our castle yard.
-The noise of horse was everywhere.
-Some black as the attire of the warriors they carried, others piebald, rowan or bay; horses and riders like silhouettes pacing and prancing, centaur clouding the sky.
+When the day came for the Fianna to arrive, strange clouds like omens were seen before the cantering hooves were heard.
+They thundered into our castle yard.
+The noise of horse echoed everywhere.
+Stable lads cowered from their turbulent reek, every horse was a renowned champion, some black as the attire of the warriors they carried; horses and riders like silhouettes pacing and prancing, centaur clouding the sky.

 How was I to know when the great Fionn Mac Cumhaill would come for me that he would bring so many young men, each and every one of them, a better match for me than him.
 I was horrified at his age.
 I mean how could it be that I would be expected to lie with him.
-How could my father not have told me that I was to marry a man old and savage as the mountains.
+How could my father not have warned me that he was as old and savage as the mountains.
 How could my father not remember that I never did a thing I didn’t want to do.
-How did he not think that I would find a way to get what I wanted on that night when there were so many heroes to choose from.
+How did he not foresee from knowing me that I would not marry that grandfather of men when there were so much youth and handsomeness to choose from.

 I went to the kitchen to cry.
-Dollops of tears fell from my eyes.
-So many tears I filled a jug.
-I poured a teardrop into every cup at my betrothal feast.
-I bid them all to drink to me and when they did I knew my tears would send those who did not want to meet my truth to sleep.
+Cook tried to comfort me as the tears streamed from my eyes.
+So many tears that she caught them.
+She harvested my tears and told me to pour a teardrop into every cup at my betrothal feast and bid them all to drink to my happiness.
+She knew that only those who wished me well would stay awake.
+The rest went to sleep.
 Diarmaid stayed awake.
 Oisin, Fionn’s own son stayed awake and Oscar, his grandson and Caoilte, and Diorraing and Goll.

 And so he was bound to come with me and he knew it and his comrades knew that even if I hadn’t heard about his love spot that was his geis, that even if I had looked at him only once, love would have taken hold of me and so he came with me with tears in his eyes, with doubt and a heavy heart torn between his loyalty and me.

 When Fionn Mac Cumhaill rose from sleep and realised that I had gone with Diarmuid out the front door of my father’s kingdom he knew he had been cheated by youth herself.
 Insult assailed him in the front of his mind even though he knew about Diarmuid’s bind that he could not break.
-Even though he knew the size of the pain that would sit in Diarmuid’s heart, he would not let that thought come near the front of his mind because a feeling took over all his sense and that feeling was jealousy.
+Even though he knew the size of the pain that would sit in Diarmuid’s heart, he would not let that thought come near the front of his mind because a feeling took over all his sense and that feeling was jealousy and a fear of his own old age and death.
 And so, began the pursuit for the King’s daughter to be returned, to restore the dignity of the leader of the Fianna: the mighty Fionn Mc Cumhaill.

-We went without a way on horses until the first river and there Diarmuid said,
+We went without knowing a way on horses until the first river and there Diarmuid said,

-“We must leave our horses go and walk for the rest of this for the footprints of a horse can be followed too easy.”
+“We must leave our horses her and now walk for the rest of this for the footprints of a horse can be followed too easy.”
+And so we walked and I soon became tired.

 “Please carry me for a while.”
 I said.
-“You are strong and my feet are stuck with thorns and blisters and my shoes are lost in that bog behind us.
-Oh please Diarmuid my love, carry me a while.”
+“You are strong and my feet are stuck with thorns and blisters and my shoes are lost in that bog behind us.”

 “I will never carry you Gráinne.
 You asked me to go with you.
 You asked me to betray my leader Fionn Mac Cumhaill and that is terrible for me, for a part of me will always run with him and the Fianna.
 The love we have now must be made strong and it will not be made strong if I carry you.
 You must come with me on the feet that you have.”